djzeratul/docker-suitarr/README.md

 # NZBHydra
 -e VERSION=unstable
 -e VERSION=f60a628cc5d2a17677e6c9b6bb12ad41063ea4e0

+# NZBGet
+-e VERSION=unstable
+-e VERSION=19.1-r2031
 ```

 ## In case of problems

 When the auto installation of the app fails for whatever reason, you can provide a file location to the installation files.
 Or if you are modifying/self-compiling any app, you can use this feature to test your version.
-All files should be in a `tar.gz` file.
+Possible file extensions are `tar.gz` and `.run`.

 ```
 -e FILE=/config/Radarr.develop.0.2.0.817.linux.tar.gz
+-e FILE=/config/nzbget-19.1-bin-linux.run
 ```

 ## Additional environment variables